Below are some of the most frequently asked questions about PACER.

 If you believe you are eligible for an exemption to the eligibility requirements, apart from the requirement to visit at least three of the four mandatory institutions, you can submit an Exemption Application.
 Exemptions will be referred to the Department of Education and are managed case by case.

 Each school must complete their own PACER Application, regardless of whether they are travelling together with another school.
+Schools travelling together will also need to submit an itinerary with their school’s name on it.

 Students that are home-schooled may be eligible for a PACER rebate.
 To be eligible, the home school must be registered with the relevant state or territory authority at the time of application.
 Home school students may be placed with other school groups whilst undertaking tours at the national institutions.